-During breeding season, which begins in May, snowy owls can be found on open tundra all the way around the Arctic Circle.
-In North America, some of the owls may stay on the breeding grounds through the rest of the year, weathering temperatures as low as -80°F. Others migrate as far south as the northern half of the lower 48 states.
-In the northeast, snowy owls are regular visitors to New York and New England.
+During breeding season, which begins in May, Snowy Owls can be found on open tundra all the way around the Arctic Circle.
+In North America, some of the owls may stay on the breeding grounds through the rest of the year, weathering temperatures as low as -80°F. Others migrate as far south as the northern half of the lower 48 states states and during recent large irruptions have reached Bermuda, Cuba, and Hawaii.
+In the northeast, Snowy Owls are regular visitors to New York and New England.

 To keep the birds warm, the face, beak, legs, and feet of Snowy Owls are covered with fine, fur-like feathers.
 This heavy covering of feathers has made it difficult to read the owls' leg bands without recapturing them.

-Snowy owls eat voles, lemmings, and other small rodents, as well as birds.
-On their summer breeding grounds, it’s daylight 24 hours a day, so snowy owls hunt in the light.
+On their summer breeding grounds, it’s daylight 24 hours a day, so Snowy Owls hunt in the light.
 In the winter they prefer to find food under cover of darkness.
 They hunt by hovering in the air looking for prey, or by watching for prey from a perch.

 The breeding population of Snowy Owls is declining, but the research is still being done to try to understand why.
 Most of the owls that are in Massachusetts during the winter are young, inexperienced, and face many challenges.
 They have to master the skill of hunting and evading predators; avoid being hit by vehicles or getting electrocuted; fend off disease and rodenticide poison; and deal with being disturbed by people while roosting and hunting.